PauliusPo/Selenium-Java/README.md

 ## Usability

-Please reaplace config data for use.
+ Please reaplace config data for use.<br>
  Use testng.xml files to run tests.
 (Run As / TestNG Suite)